 - Drinking liquids that contain caffeine (dries out vocal cords)

-Functional voice assessments are also completed by a speech-language pathologist.
+Functional voice assessments are also completed by a Speech-Language Pathologist.
+The voice assessments measure and rate the quality of the voice compared to same age peers.
 The voice assessments consist of having the child speak into a microphone and having the caregiver complete a voice rating form.
-The assessment measures and rates the quality of the child’s voice compared to same age peers.

-Speech-language pathologists offer therapy for the treatment of vocal fold nodules.
-Therapy focuses on teaching good vocal hygiene, stopping vocal abuses such as loudness, treatment to change pitch and breath support for good voicing.
+Speech-language pathologists offer therapy for vocal fold nodules.
+This includes teaching good vocal hygiene, stopping vocal abuses and treatment to change pitch, loudness or breath support for good voicing.
 Medical problems such as gastroesophageal reflux (GERD), allergies and thyroid conditions may also need to be treated.
-Children who have these nodules need to stay away from smoke and known allergens as much as possible.
-Children must also avoid straining their voice by activities such as cheerleading or yelling on the playground.
+People who have these nodules need to stay away from smoke and known allergens as much as possible.
+They must also avoid straining their voice by such activities as cheerleading or yelling on the playground.

-If your child needs voice therapy, he/she should follow the advice of the therapists.
-If vocal fold nodules continue to worsen, surgery may be needed to remove the nodule from the vocal fold.
+If your child needs voice therapy he should follow the advice of his therapists.
+If vocal fold nodules continue to get worse, surgery may be needed.
+Surgery involves removing the nodule from the vocal fold.
 If vocal abuse continues after surgery, there is a risk that the nodules will return.
 When more surgeries are needed, there is a higher risk of permanent damage to the vocal fold.